makeupsomething/weather-app/README.md

 ## If Only I had more time

-I should have used react context from the start for sending state to children.
+~~I should have used react context from the start for sending state to children.
 I think right now it is at the limit of maintainability for me.
-If I used react context the structure would be much more simple but I did not have have enough time to refactor this into the app.
+If I used react context the structure would be much more simple but I did not have have enough time to refactor this into the app.~~
+Edit: By updating to use hooks the app becomes more easy to reason about

 If I had more time I would have liked for the home page to get the weather at the users location.
 I began this this process in [this branch](https://github.com/makeupsomething/weather-app/tree/feature/get-weather-from-coords) but was not able to fully implement it.
 I was planning to use the browsers build in geolocation API and get the users latitude and longitude from that.